 We often decide that we want to lose weight, but don’t really know where to begin.
-We know that we want to look a certain way, and know that we need to eat a certain way, but often give up after not seeing immediate results.
-We want instant gratification, and decide that because the weight isn’t falling off, and we aren’t feeling good, we will turn to food to feel better immediately.
+Knowing we want to look a certain way, and knowing that we need to eat a certain way, but we often give up after not seeing immediate results.
+We want instant gratification, and decide that because the weight isn’t falling off, and we aren’t feeling good, we’ll turn to food to feel better immediately.
 Eating stimulates our brain, and releases endorphins that lift our mood.
 Soon after quitting our “diet” and eating that meal that we know will add to our weight gain, we feel even worse than we had before we began.
 And so, the cycle continues.

 After leaving an abusive relationship, I was over 40 pounds overweight.
 My entire life I had been thin, standing only 5’3” tall.
-I had always been active, worked out, did gymnastics, and loved the outdoors.
+I’d always been active, worked out, did gymnastics, and loved the outdoors.
 Throughout that five year, on-again off-again relationship, I had gained and lost at least 35 pounds multiple times.
 I was so unhappy, and fed myself to feel safe.
-By the time the relationship had ended, I was a shell of who I once was.
-I honestly did not even recognize myself in the mirror.
-I had dyed my hair dark (I have always been a blonde), had lost my sense of humor, and my love of the outdoors.
-I truly did not even know what I liked anymore.
+By the time the relationship ended, I was a shell of who I once was.
+I honestly didn’t even recognize myself in the mirror.
+My hair was dyed dark (I’ve always been a blonde), had lost my sense of humor, and my love of the outdoors.
+I truly didn’t even know what I liked anymore.

 But once again, I knew the secret to change and where I would begin – the mind.

-When people think of losing weight, they look at all of the things “out there” that they must do.
+When people think of losing weight, they look at all the things “out there” that they think they must do.
 We think “I need to go get a gym membership”, “I need to exercise more”, and “I need to go out and buy all of the healthy food I can find”.
-But I have found, through personal experience, that none of this matters if your mindset isn’t right.
-I have a gym right inside my home, and not even that can get me to work out when I am not thinking right.
+But I’ve found, through personal experience, that none of this matters if your mindset isn’t right.
+I have a gym right inside my home.
+Not even that can get me to work out when I’m not in the right mindset.